 Whether it's for a tee or for a glass vessel, the first step in his process is finding the right leaf.
 Nick will either take it home and dry it nice and straight, usually between the pages of a heavy book, so that it can be scanned.
 Or, if he's got his camera with him, he'll take macro photos to capture all the leaf's delicate lines and veins.

 When it comes to screen printing on fabric, the black and white digital images are printed out onto transparencies that are then exposed onto silkscreens.
-The final steps is pulling the print by hand with the screen press onto the shirt fabric.
+The final steps is pulling the print onto the shirt fabric.